 Functional strategies and goals were all aligned with the overall value chain strategy, affecting essentially all functions involved; sales, R&D/innovation, purchasing, manufacturing, logistics, sales and operations planning and aftermarket.

-A complete organizational overhaul was made to support the realignment; in which functions were separated towards the two distinct value chains.
+A complete organisational overhaul was made to support the realignment; in which functions were separated towards the two distinct value chains.
 Select subsets of functions were kept common across value chains in order to support synergy capture – where this did not conflict with the “recipes for success” per value chain.

-To make the new strategy and organization operational, a new operating and governance model was also defined, where each value chain was given new process designs, roles and responsibilities, as well as performance goals and KPIs.
+To make the new strategy and organisation operational, a new operating and governance model was also defined, where each value chain was given new process designs, roles and responsibilities, as well as performance goals and KPIs.